 c.
 1930.
 Tudor Revival.
-1⁄2 timbering w/half circle design on front attic level; wood shingle pent over store front windows; side ell for stairway to 2nd floor apts.; fully exposed brick side wall chimney; 1-story rear ell; sunburst pattern in side gable peak & on front of side ell stairwell.
+One-half timbering with half circle design on front attic level; wood shingle pent over storefront windows; side ell for stairway to second floor apartments; fully exposed brick side wall chimney; one-story rear ell; sunburst pattern in side gable peak and on front of side ell stairwell.

-1826 COMMERCE STREET - Yorktown Heights Railroad Station
+(9) 1826 Commerce Street: Yorktown Heights Railroad Station.

 The Yorktown Heights Railroad Station was built around 1878 as part of the Old Putnam Line of the New York & Northern Railroad.
 By 1914, the New York Central Railroad and its Putnam Division operated the line from High Bridge to Brewster.
-The last passenger train ran on the Old Put line on Thursday, May 29, 1958 and the last freight movement picked up an empty box car at Creed Brothers lumber yard in Yorktown Heights on September 17, 1962.
+The last passenger train ran on the Old Put line on Thursday, May 29, 1958, and the last freight movement picked up an empty box car at Creed Brothers lumber yard in Yorktown Heights on September 17, 1962.
 By spring of 1963, the rails were removed.
-Since that time, the abandoned railroad bed was sold to New York State and the station building was acquired by the town's urban renewal agency.
-The station building has been designated a Local (1976), State (1981), and Federal (1981) Landmark.
+Since that time, the abandoned railroad bed was sold to New York State, and the station building was acquired by the Town's urban renewal agency.
+The station building has been designated a local (1976), state (1981), and federal (1981) landmark.
 The station became the center of Railroad Park and has gone through several refurbishment attempts.
 A complete restoration of the building was finally completed in July of 2020.
 The station building is the last remaining building of its unique design on the Old Putnam Line.

-1932 COMMERCE STREET - Conciatori Building/Emilio's Castle aka Starbucks Coffee c.
+- (10) 1932 Commerce Street: Conciatori Building/Emilio's Castle aka Starbucks Coffee. - c.
 1920.
-Small side ell, left c.2000.
-False brick endwall chimneys; granite block door & window surrounds; rear extension that once housed service station stalls.

-1952 COMMERCE STREET (former Mulvey Realty, corner of Commerce & Veterans) c.
+Small side ell, left c.
+2000.
+False brick endwall chimneys; granite block door and window surrounds; rear extension that once housed service station stalls. - (11) 1952 Commerce Street (former Mulvey Realty, corner of Commerce and Veterans). - c.
 1920.
-Last remaining wood Victorian era home along Commerce Street.
+Last remaining wood Victorian-era home along Commerce Street. - (12) 1974 Commerce Street: Albert A. Capellini Community and Cultural Center.

-1974 COMMERCE STREET - Albert A. Capellini Community & Cultural Center Although not within the planned design district boundaries, the former Central School District #2 building is a Town Designated Landmark that is a significant part of the fabric of Yorktown Heights.
-Originally built in 1923, the school district added a north wing in 1927 and a south wing and gymnasium was added in 1935.
+Although not within the planned design district boundaries, the former Central School District No. 2 building is a Town designated landmark that is a significant part of the fabric of Yorktown Heights.
+Originally built in 1923, the school district added a north wing in 1927, and a south wing and gymnasium was added in 1935.
 The auditorium/theater was completed in the rear of the school between 1954 and 1955.
 In 1975 the school was closed due to declining enrollments and new schools built in other parts of the community.
-In July of 1980, the town acquired the old school building to use for several town offices and a community center.
-In 2019, the town designated the building as a Local Landmark.
+In July of 1980, the Town acquired the old school building to use for several Town offices and a community center.
+In 2019, the Town designated the building as a local landmark.
 The structure has exterior walls of masonry, terracotta block and brick facing, with plaster interior finish.

-§ 300-256 Lake Osceola Development Overlay Zone
+§ 300-256.
+Lake Osceola Planned Design District Overlay Zone.